Skip to content

 Embedded Applicability: High

-• A zero-overhead abstraction; compiles to code completely equivalent to directly using new
+• Zero-overhead abstraction; compiled code is completely equivalent to using new directly.

-• Explicitly expresses exclusive ownership semantics, preventing resource leaks
+• Explicitly expresses exclusive ownership semantics, avoiding resource leaks.

-• Avoids the exception safety hazard caused by separating the new expression from the unique_ptr constructor
+• Avoids the exception safety risk caused by the separation of the new expression and the unique_ptr constructor.

-• Available since C++14, supported by all mainstream embedded compilers
+• Available since C++14; supported by mainstream embedded compilers.

 Compiler Support